Italian Stuffed Meatloaf

 We love using Butcherbox ground beef for lots of recipes including this Ranch Meatloaf.
 Check out this video with Micah as my assistant on what you get in a box each month!
 You can customize your box too!
 We now are getting ribs and ground beef which we eat all the time!

 Instead of using breadcrumbs or cracker crumbs, I use an egg for the binder along with finely chopped mushrooms (don’t worry you don’t even taste them, but it makes it very moist) and grated Parmesan cheese.
 Mushrooms and aged cheeses have something called “UMAMI.”
-Umami is a pleasant savory taste produced by glutamate and ribonucleotides, chemicals which occur naturally in many foods.
+Umami is a pleasant savory taste produced by glutamate and ribonucleotides, chemicals that occur naturally in many foods.
 Umami is subtle and not generally identified by people when they encounter it, but blends well with other tastes to intensify and enhance flavors; it plays an important role in making food taste delicious.

 1 1/2 pounds grass-fed ground beef